wcarc-on/wcarc-site/membership.md

 ## Membership and Dues

 Membership in the club is open to all radio amateurs, and those planning to become radio amateurs.
-Our membership fee (dues) remain $25 per year for 2019 and entitle the member to full membership privileges.
+Our membership fee (dues) is $30 per year for 2020 and entitles the member to full membership privileges.
 While attendance of meetings is not mandatory, the nature of this club is to promote and encourage a participatory membership.

 Membership entitles members use of certain equipment and may also entitle members to a discount on certain projects or equipment, as determined by the club from time